sat-utils/sat-api/README.md

 Unless it has been changed in the code, the main index used in the Elasticsearch instance will always be sat-api.
 The action parameter can be:

-- putMapping: Puts a new mapping for indexing.
+- `putMapping`: Puts a new mapping for indexing.
 This is done automatically during ingestion if it does not already exist so should never need to be used directly.
-- deleteIndex: This deletes the index.
+- `deleteIndex`: This deletes the index.
 Use with caution!
-- listIndices: This returns a list of all indices.
+- `listIndices`: This returns a list of all indices.
 Unless some have been added should include 'items', 'collections' and '.kibana'
-- reindex: Spawns a reindexing of all records
+- `reindex`: Spawns a reindexing of all records

 ## Development